DeWitt46/Simulation_Techniques_Exam/README.md

 The Pythia folder contains two sub-folders.
 - "exam_data" contains data of the simulations I did and ROOT macro to plot the histograms;
-- "" contains all the code needed for the simulation of both p-p and Pb-Pb collisions.
+- "build" contains all the code needed for the simulation of both p-p and Pb-Pb collisions.
 -
 The geant4 folder contains three sub-folders.
 - "exam_data" contains data of the simulations I did and ROOT macro to plot the histograms;